How to Properly Sharpen Your Kitchen Knives

 Keeping Your Knives Sharp

-You should take measures to maintain the sharpness of your kitchen knives in between sharpening, now that you know how to do so.
-If you want to keep your blades in tip-top shape, consider the following:
+Take measures to maintain the sharpness of your kitchen knives in between sharpening, now that you know how to do so.
+To keep your blades in tip-top shape, consider the following:

 • Use a cutting board: Always use a plastic or wooden chopping board to avoid damaging the knife.
 Don’t use glass or ceramic plates as cutting surfaces.